inductiva/inductiva/docs-sources/opensees/ida-at-scale/sections/section3.md

 Together, these results give a clear and thorough picture of the structure’s performance and reliability during seismic events.

+Performing IDAs at this level of detail typically requires significant computational time and manual effort to set up and manage hundreds of simulations.
+With Inductiva’s cloud platform, however, the entire process is transformed.

+Inductiva automates the creation of hundreds of simulation configurations by starting from a single base case and programmatically varying key parameters.
+Simultaneously, it leverages parallel cloud computing to run these simulations across multiple machines at once.

-Performing IDAs to this level of detail typically demands significant computational time.
-However, with Inductiva’s cloud platform, the process is completely transformed.
-What normally would take **over 150 hours** to run sequentially can be done in just **5 hours and 28 minutes** by running 200 `c2d-highcpu-2` machines in parallel.
+By combining automated setup with scalable execution, a process that would normally take **over 150 hours** sequentially can be completed in just **5 hours and 28 minutes** using 200 `c2d-highcpu-2` machines running in parallel.

-This shows how Inductiva can dramatically speed up large-scale structural simulations, helping you get faster insights while using computational resources more efficiently.
+This demonstrates how Inductiva can dramatically accelerate large-scale structural simulations, enabling faster insights while making more efficient use of computational resources.